| |

 The statement that a particular experiment, or set of experiments, "failed to support" a particular hypothesis is a far more accurate and honest description than claiming that the hypothesis has been "disproved".

-- The claim that "there is no scientific evidence for NLP" is frequently (usually?) meant to imply that some NLP technique or application has not been validated using the scientific method (see box below).
-Whilst this may well be true, as we said previously, this is dependent on the accuracy, or otherwise, of the creed of materialist reductionism (which is behind the belief that "everything must be scientifically testable if it is valalid").&
+• The claim that "there is no scientific evidence for NLP" is frequently (usually?) meant to imply that some NLP technique or application has not been validated using the scientific method (see box below).
+Whilst this may well appear to be the case, as we said previously, this is dependent on the accuracy, or otherwise, of the creed of materialist reductionism (which is behind the belief that "nothing is valid unless it has been/can be scientifically testable").

 Which is fine in theory, but not in any practical sense, since we cannot establish the probability of the accuracy of the materialist reductionist philosophy using the scientific method.
 What's strange is that there are still some academics who haven't quite got the hang of this situation.
 Why else would someone like Dr. Steve Novella, M.D., an academic clinical neurologist at Yale University School of Medicine as well as president and co-founder of the New England Skeptical Society claim that: